Melih-Celik/Ping_Network/README.md

 # Ping_Network

-Find devices that available in your network.
+Another pyhton program that helps to find devices in your network.

+Program pings all devices in the subnet user specified.